Gonzaga University replicates its firewalls in the cloud and saves $40,000 a year on encryption using Oracle Cloud Infrastructure.

 In Gonzaga’s security evaluation of Oracle Cloud Infrastructure, the team was able to meet the requirements for the framework while continuing to extend the integration of the Fortinet Fortigate firewalls to Oracle Cloud.

-CTO, Gonzaga University
+Why Gonzaga University Chose Oracle

 Oracle Cloud Infrastructure gave Gonzaga IT the flexibility and partnership needed to extend the university’s on-premises security solutions to the cloud.
 Oracle Cloud fit nicely with Gonzaga’s multicloud approach to provide students, faculty, and staff with seamless and strong security.

 Gonzaga’s primary reason for selecting Oracle Cloud Infrastructure over competitors and alternate deployment options was cost.
 Gonzaga IT estimated a 25% savings when compared to the same deployment on a competitive cloud infrastructure.
 The university was also able to eliminate an annual $40,000 contract for on-premises encryption of the data at rest—a capability that is part of the security design of Oracle Cloud Infrastructure.

 Gonzaga’s philosophy of incorporating security best practices throughout the campus is both for protection of its students, faculty, and staff, and to help meet compliance objectives.
 The university must adhere to FERPA regulations, which significantly impact Gonzaga’s data classification practices.
 To help meet the FERPA requirements, Gonzaga must encrypt its data at rest.
 With Oracle Cloud Infrastructure, encryption at rest is on by default and the $40,000 cost savings goes directly back into the university for further IT improvements.